 8. Who Employs The Environmental Health Officer?

 Though they primarily work for the government, opportunities in the private sector are growing.
-Environmental health officers (EHOs) work for local councils and a few other workplaces such as:
+Environmental health officers (EHOs) work for local councils and a few other workplaces, such as:

-State and federal government organizations
+State and federal government organisations

 The Australian defence force

 9. Available Areas Of Specialisation

 Environmental Health Officers may specialise in various areas, such as:

 The areas of air, water, and food quality

 Disease vector control, like mosquito control

 Experienced EHOs with specialisation can work in a range of scientific and allied professions, such as:

 10. Job Outlook For Environmental Health Officer In Australia